mas-bandwidth/gafferongames/content/post/client_server_connection.md

         t = 10.8
         t = 10.9

-If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived over the network.
+If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived over the network and this is the time the client wants to display to the player.
 Worse still, by the time the resent packet arrives it's far too late to do anything useful with it.
+The client has already advanced past that time and wants to display something around t = 10.3 or 10.4!

-So why resend it at all?
-What we'd really like is an option to tell TCP: "we don't care about old packets being resent, just let me skip over them and access more recent data".
-But TCP does not give us this option.
+So why resend lost packets at all? **BINGO**.
+What we'd really like is an option to tell TCP: "hey, I don't care about old packets being resent, just let me skip over them and access more recent data".
+But TCP simply does not give us this option.
 All data must be delivered reliably and in-order.
-It's simply not possible to skip over dropped data with TCP.
+It's not possible to skip over dropped data with TCP.

 This creates terrible problems for time critical data where packet loss *and* latency exist.
-Large hitches are added to the stream of packets as TCP waits for dropped packets to be resent, which means ddditional buffering added to smooth out this jitter (unacceptable for fast paced action games), or long pauses where the game freezes and is non-responsive.
+Situations like, you know, The Internet, where people play FPS games.
+Large hitches are added to the stream of packets as TCP waits for dropped packets to be resent, which means additional buffering to smooth out these hitches, or long pauses where the game freezes and is non-responsive.

 Neither option is acceptable for a first person shooter.
 This is why virtually all first person shooters are networked using UDP.
-UDP does not provide any reliability or ordering, so a game network protocol built on top of it can access the most recent data without head of line blocking.
+UDP does not provide any reliability or ordering, so a game network protocol built on top of UDP can access the most recent data without head of line blocking.

 But using UDP comes at a cost:

 **UDP doesn't provide any concept of connection.**

 We have to build that ourselves.
-And that, my friend, is the subject of this article :)
+Exactly how is the subject of this article :)

-# The Goal
+## The Goal

 What we wish to create is an abstraction on top of UDP where a server provides n slots for clients to connect to: